When is anger a problem?

 Anxiety is often associated with one or more difficult situations going on in your life.
 Anxiety can build up gradually and is not as abrupt as a panic attack.
 Anxiety may be caused by a combination of factors such as a perceived lack of control, trauma, relationship difficulties, work-related stresses, prolonged or chronic illness, money trouble, or even positive but nonetheless stressful events like marriage or births.

 Generally speaking, a panic disorder is when someone experiences regular panic attacks.
 According to the Australian Psychological Society, a panic disorder refers to experiencing recurrent and disabling panic attacks that can last up to a few minutes.
 These panic attacks are accompanied by physical symptoms, such as heart palpitations, shaking, shortness of breath and dizziness.
-As mentioned previously, it is estimated that 5 per cent of Australians will experience a panic disorder.
+The panic attack can be expected (occur following a trigger) or unexpected.
+For more information, read the Australian Psychological Society’s resource on panic disorders.

 A panic disorder can adversely affect and interfere with the quality of life.
 For example, people with a panic disorder may go to great lengths to avoid social, work or public situations for fear of having an attack.